GoMatrixHosting/create-awx-system/docs/Installation_AWX.md

 - do_spaces_secret_key 		(Your DigitalOcean Spaces Secret Key.)
 - do_image_master 		(eg: debian-10-x64)

-If you will be using this setup commercially, define:
+If you will be using this setup commercially (with WordPress/MemberPress), define:
 - radius_secret			(Strong password for authenticating AWX against FreeRadius.)
 - oauth_client_id		(client_id from WP Oauth Server WordPress plugin.)
 - oauth_client_secret		(client_secret from WP Oauth Server WordPress plugin.)